Integralist/Style-Guides/JavaScript Style Guide.md

 ###Naming Conventions

-I define long names using an underscore as I find it easier to read…
+Define long names using an underscore as it is easier to read…

 ```js
 var user_location = 'England';